Why Does Local Journalism Matter?

-Funded by the DCF and the Local Journalism Initiative, this program embeds college students who are aspiring journalists as reporting interns in Delaware news outlets.
+Funded by the DCF and LJI, this program embeds college students who are aspiring journalists as reporting interns in Delaware news outlets.
 The goals of DCF Journalism Internship Program are to:

 - Increase high-quality local news, which strengthens our democracy and civic engagement;

 - Increase coverage of Delaware’s BIPOC (black, indigenous and people of color) and other historically underrepresented communities; and